Mongolian language: Differences

+Aside from these differences in pronunciation, there are also differences in vocabulary and language use: in the state of Mongolia more loanwords from Russian are being used, while in Inner Mongolia more loanwords from Chinese have been adopted.

 Phonology

 The following description is based primarily on the Khalkha dialect as spoken in Ulaanbaatar, Mongolia's capital.
 The phonologies of other varieties such as Ordos, Khorchin, and even Chakhar, differ considerably.
-This section discusses the phonology of Khalkha Mongolian with subsections on Vowels, Consonants, Phonotactics and Stress.

 Vowels

 The standard language has seven monophthong vowel phonemes.
 They are aligned into three vowel harmony groups by a parameter called ATR (advanced tongue root); the groups are −ATR, +ATR, and neutral.
 This alignment seems to have superseded an alignment according to oral backness.
 However, some scholars still describe Mongolian as being characterized by a distinction between front vowels and back vowels, and the front vowel spellings 'ö' and 'ü' are still often used in the West to indicate two vowels which were historically front.
 The Mongolian vowel system also has rounding harmony.

-Length is phonemic for vowels, and each of the seven phonemes occurs short or long.
-Phonetically, short /o/ has become centralized to the central vowel [ɵ].
+Length is phonemic for vowels, and except short [e], which has merged into short [i], at least in Ulaanbaatar dialect, each of the other six phonemes occurs both short and long.
+Phonetically, short /o/ has become centralised to the central vowel [ɵ].

 In the following table, the seven vowel phonemes, with their length variants, are arranged and described phonetically.
 The vowels in the Mongolian Cyrillic alphabet are: